astronomer/docs/software/install-airgapped.md

 </TabItem>

 <TabItem value="azure">
-The following prerequisites apply to customers running Astronomer Software on Azure AKS (see the 'Other' tab if running a different version of Kubernetes on Azure).
+The following prerequisites apply when running Astronomer Software on Azure AKS (see the 'Other' tab if running a different version of Kubernetes on Azure).

 - A Kubernetes cluster, running a version of Kubernetes certified as compatible on the [Version Compatibility Reference](version-compatibility-reference.md).
 - A PostgreSQL instance, accessible from your Kubernetes cluster, and running a version of Postgres certified as compatible on the [Version Compatibility Reference]